bezi/cmueats/README.md

 =======

 Webapp for finding when Carnegie Mellon University's many eating locations are open.
-Implemented with Django and hosted on heroku.
+Implemented with Node.js and Express and hosted on Heroku.

 Currently hosted at [cmueats.com](http://www.cmueats.com).